karatelabs/karate/README.md

 ## JavaScript Functions
 JavaScript Functions are also 'native'.
 And yes, functions can take arguments.

-> Standard JavaScript syntax rules apply, but the right-hand-side (or contents of the `*.js` file if applicable) should begin with the `function` keyword.
-This means that JavaScript comments are *not* supported if they appear *before* the function body.
-Also note that [ES6 arrow functions](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions) are **not** supported.
-Finally, especially when using stand-alone `*.js` files, you can use `fn` as the function name, so that your IDE does not complain about JavaScript syntax errors, e.g. `function fn(x){ return x + 1 }`
+> Standard JavaScript syntax rules apply, but the right-hand-side should begin with the `function` keyword if declared *in-line*.
+When using stand-alone `*.js` files, you can have a comment before the `function` keyword, and you can use `fn` as the function name, so that your IDE does not complain about JavaScript syntax errors, e.g. `function fn(x){ return x + 1 }`

 ```cucumber
 * def greeter = function(title, name) { return 'hello ' + title + ' ' + name }